oschouest/SQL/README.md

 **Query 2:** Who are the Top Borrowers

 This query lists the students who borrow the most books.
-It helps the library understand who is using checking out the most book and can create a reward system to whoever borrows the most books in the month or semester.
+This can help the library identify the students checking out the most books and can create a reward system to recognize and incentivize the students who borrows the highest number of books within a given month or semester.

 <img width="398" alt="Screenshot 2024-12-03 at 5 46 34 PM" src="https://github.com/user-attachments/assets/cf05232d-e71a-4974-96c5-7f2c8e077e03">